 AMPERES – a 3D battery simulator built on AMP at ORNL

-AMReX software framework for massively parallel, block-structured adaptive mesh refinement (AMR) applications.
+AMReX (link is external)software framework for massively parallel, block-structured adaptive mesh refinement (AMR) applications.

 • Uses CVODE for integrating chemistry in SIMD mode